 The Foothill-De Anza Police Department provides law enforcement services from 6 am to 12 midnight, seven days a week at the Foothill and De Anza campuses.
-Patrol operations at each location are managed by a Sergeant, staffed with eight police officers working 10-hour shifts.
+Patrol operations are managed by a Sergeant, staffed with eight police officers working 10-hour shifts.
 The Santa Clara County Sheriff's Office provides police services from 12 midnight to 6 am.

 Our mission is to provide safety and security by protecting the College community and its assets.
 This is effectively achieved through community engagement and partnerships.
 Through our close, professional working relationship with the Santa Clara County Sheriff's Office (who provides service in Cupertino and Los Altos Hills), Foothill-De Anza Police Officers are available to render aid to the Sheriff's Office for calls surrounding the Foothill and De Anza campuses.

 To fulfill the responsibility of providing public safety and security for Foothill and De Anza Community Colleges, the Foothill-De Anza Police Department utilizes a multifaceted approach.
-The Foothill-De Anza Police Department provides high visibility patrol using vehicular, bicycle, and foot patrols.
+The Foothill-De Anza Police Department provides high visibility patrol using vehicular, motorcycle, bicycle, and foot patrols.
 Our full-service Police Department balances reactive responses to criminal incidents and emergencies with a proactive focus on reducing or preventing criminal activity that may compromise public safety and security.

 What is the law enforcement authority of FHDA Officers?